DhruvMiyani/InnoCentive-challenge-PPSU/README.md

 # InnoCentive-challenge-PPSU
-Jab notify  - Mobile application
+Jab notify  - Mobile application ,May 26, 2021
 The new phase of the world’s largest covid-19 vaccination drive has been associated limited vaccine doses availability, disrupted supply chain.
 Slots are booked in a few minutes of opening.
 Registering for a slot it is very time consuming and diligent task for individual especially digitally illiterate people.
 Our mobile application will notify users when a slot available nearby (GPS) and reminder for a second dose.*